-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Under High Option, we have no calendar year deductible for In Network services. - Under Standard Option The calendar year deductible is: \$500 per person (\$1000 per family).
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - Under High Option, we have no calendar year deductible for in-network services. - Under Standard Option The calendar year deductible is: \$500 per Self Only (\$1,000 per Self Plus One enrollment, or \$1,000 per Self and Family enrollment).
 The calendar year deductible applies to almost all benefits in this Section.
 We added "(No deductible)" to show when the calendar year deductible does not apply. - Under both High and Standard Options, you must use Plan Providers in order to receive innetwork benefit coverage. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by a physician or other health care professional for your surgical care.
-Look in Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). - YOU OR YOUR PHYSICIAN MUST GET PRIOR APPROVAL FOR SOME SURGICAL PROCEDURES.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
+See Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). - YOU OR YOUR PHYSICIAN MUST GET PRIOR APPROVAL FOR SOME SURGICAL PROCEDURES.
 Please refer to the prior approval information shown in Section 3 to be sure which services require prior approval and identify which surgeries require precertification.

-services require prior approvar and identity which surgeries require precent reation.
-Benefit Description You pay surgical procedures High Option Standard Option A comprehensive range of services, such as: \$30 per specialist visit \$25 copay per office visit (No Operative procedures deductible) Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) Surgical treatment of morbid obesity (bariatric surgery).
-You must meet the following criteria before the surgery can be authorized: Psychiatrist or Psychologist psychiatric evaluation prior to medical review - Body Mass Index (BMI) greater than 40 or a BMI greater than 35 for the last year in conjunction with severe comorbidities - Have tried other weight loss options for a one (1) year period without success - Age eighteen (18)
+& 1 1 cation.
+Benefit Description You pay Surgical procedures High Option Standard Option A comprehensive range of services, such as: Operative procedures Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) Surgical treatment of morbid obesity (bariatric surgery).
+You must meet the following criteria before the surgery can be authorized: Psychiatrist or Psychologist psychiatric evaluation prior to medical review Body Mass Index (BMI) greater than 40 or a BMI greater than 35 for the last year in conjunction with severe comorbidities Have tried other weight loss options for a one (1) year period without success Age eighteen (18) \$30 per specialist visit \$25 copay per office visit (No deductible)